armchairancap/xx-substrate-payctl/README.md

 Common workflow:

-- Go to https://wallet.xx.network and create a new account for signing (payouts).
+- Go to https://wallet.xx.network and create a new account for signing (payout transactions).
 Fund it with 5 xx for transaction fees.
-- Edit the configuration file you plan to use: specify your paying (Signing) account, and validating account(s) for which you want to make payouts.
+- Edit the configuration file you plan to use: specify your paying (signing) account, and validating account(s) for which you want to make payouts.
 Change xx chain service endpoint if it's not on localhost.

 ```sh
 mkdir $HOME/.config/payctl